Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Must Eat at Borough Market: Comptoir Gourmand, Le Marché du Quartier and Furness Fish Markets

-Annie and Hatty from London-based blog ‘Knickers & Shift’ shared their favourite food from Borough Market:
+Annie and Hatty from the London-based blog ‘Knickers & Shift’ shared their favourite food from Borough Market:

 Annie – ‘I really love a mille-feuille.
 So much so that our family point them out every time we go past a patisserie.
 So Comptoir Gourmand, with its eye-catching display and custardy, flakily perfect pastry, is a winner for me.
 The sweet delicacy of the mille-feuille helps me to imagine I’m in France, not next to the Thames (as nice as it is!)’